TahNibaa Naataanii: Biography

 Naataanii was born on May 5, 1967, in Shiprock, New Mexico, to Sarah H. Natani, a weaver.
 Her paternal grandmother gave her the name TahNibaa Aglohiigiih, which means "TahNibaa the Weaver".
 By the age of five Naataanii had moved away from her birthplace and was attending kindergarten in Fort Defiance, Arizona.

 She was taught how to weave when she was seven and when she was ten, her family moved to Table Mesa, about 12 miles south from her birthplace.
 Naataanii continued to weave during the summers up until she finished high school, selling what she wove so she could buy herself new clothes for the next academic year.
 While attending school Naataanii found it difficult to live with the Biligaana (white people) and Diné (own people) at the same time, often having both cultural and societal forms of living interfering with one another.
 After completing high school she enlisted in the U.S. Navy.
 Naataannii has stated that she enlisted because she wanted to travel the country but instead she traveled the world.

 Naataanii was unable to weave for five years while she was enlisted and has recalled traveling to countries like the Philippines and Thailand, being in indigenous neighborhoods, and seeing people living like in some reservations where certain technologies and things like running water were not present.
 Whilst there, she was also able to see weavings from those particular cultures during that time, and even stating she felt a connection with these cultures.

 During a brief stint in California, her mother decided to send her weaving supplies and tools and decided to begin weaving again.
 After acquiring a bachelor's degree in Environmental Management from the Northern New Mexico College, she was offered a position as a bio-scientist, but rejected that opportunity and decided to pursue in order to pursue weaving full time.

 During March 2016 she took training from The Business of Indian Agriculture.

 Art style and philosophy

 When asked about inspiration and her creative process, Naataanii has stated that the best way to weave is to not stick to the rules or boundaries set by other weaving artists of past generations.
 Her work has been described as traditional by multiple institutions and artists in that the background behind the piece and patterns used are inspired by aspects of her native culture.
 Naataanii uses both traditional and non-traditional colors and raises her own sheep, which she sheers to create the dyed yarn used in her art.

-Naataanii has espoused a strong determination to keep the Navajo weaving traditions alive and has taught her students, who are of both Native and non-native decent, the importance of taking care of the animals and learning the weaving songs which were once considered essential in the process.
+Naataanii has espoused a determination to keep Navajo weaving traditions alive, and has become recognized as a mentor and teacher of Diné weaving practice, including sheep farming, wool harvesting and dyeing, and traditional weaving songs and protocols.